 HSE reviews and performs risk assessments for the CXLs that are recommended for adoption as Codex food standards.

 To be adopted as a GB MRL the following conditions must be met:

 - Great Britain sets MRLs for the commodity in question

 - the GB MRL is lower than the CXL

-- publish an evaluation report outlining HSE's recommendations
+- an evaluation report outlining HSE's recommendations

-- update the GB MRL Statutory Register
+GB MRL Statutory Register

 Adopted CXLs are added to the GB MRL Statutory Register.